Emery Street Livability Improvement Pilot

 This pilot project is anticipated to last for approximately two years.
 After that time, these semi-permanent features will likely be removed and the project will be evaluated.

 Community engagement and design will last through the summer.
-With community support of the final design, traffic calming feature are tentatively schedule to be implemented this fall.
+With community support of the final design, traffic calming feature are tentatively schedule to be implemented in the Spring of 2023.

 Examples of Traffic Calming Devices